 A high user rating is another metric of popularity.
 Actually, user ratings, reviews, comments are called "explicit feedback" in terms of recommender engines.
 Whereas, purchases, clicks, browsing habits are named "implicit feedback".
 The latter is the natural interaction of the user with the platform.

-That’s why recommendation engine mostly uses implicit feedback based on its richness, structure, abundance in contrast to reviews, for instance.
-Reviews contain unstructured information and there isn’t much benefit from them.
+That's why recommendation engine mostly uses implicit feedback based on its richness, structure, abundance in contrast to reviews, for instance.
+Reviews contain unstructured information and there is not much benefit from them.

-According to research carried out by BrightLocal, nearly 88% of users find reviews trustworthy and a parallel of personal recommendations.
-Thus, if you believe that the review-based preferences of your users are a paramount factor, then consider adding a “top rated” feature on your main page.
+According to research carried out by BrightLocal, nearly 88% of users find reviews trustworthy and parallel to personal recommendations.
+So, if you believe that the review-based preferences of your users are paramount, then consider adding the "top rated" feature on your main page.

 3. Personalized recommendations

 Based on the browsing history and previous purchase, recommendation widgets show various personalized products to users.
 The recommender algorithms used here differ with their implementation and the used factors.
-The main benefit of personalized recommendation they boost “long tail” product sales.
+The main benefit of personalized recommendation is "long tail" product sales.

 However, personalized recommendation systems require a considerable amount of data, which is impossible to provide about new visitors.
 This issue is called the "Cold start problem" for the engines.

-Here, the best practice of providing a personalized user experience for returning customers and catering new users, “fallback scenario” is used.
-It’s often called a Plan B. The essence of Plan B is detecting whether there is enough information about a certain customer to make recommendations.
-If there isn’t sufficient data, then the system starts “falling back” to more general and larger category-filtered logic.
+Here, the best practice of providing a personalized user experience for returning customers and catering new users, "fallback scenario" is used.
+It is often called a Plan B. The essence of Plan B is detecting whether there is sufficient information about a certain customer to make recommendations.
+If there is not enough data, then the system starts "falling back" to more general and larger category-filtered logic.
 Here the engine uses metadata instead of customer-based data.

 What is noteworthy Plan B should be done with great conscious to avoid unreasonable recommendations and provide accurate suggestions.